-From Every Nation: The Revised Comprehensive Plan for Racial Justice, Reconciliation and Cross-Cultural Engagement at Calvin College
+From Every Nation: The Revised Comprehensive Plan for Racial Justice, Reconciliation, and Cross-Cultural Engagement at Calvin University

-First adopted in 2003 by the faculty and in 2004 by the Board of Trustees of Calvin College, this document articulates a vision, as well as goals and strategies for “transforming Calvin into a college that is always vigilant in recognizing racism, always conscientious in promoting reconciliation, and always active in the work of restoring a healthy multicultural community” (FEN, 8).
+First adopted in 2003 by the faculty and in 2004 by the Board of Trustees of Calvin University, this document articulates a vision, as well as goals and strategies for “transforming Calvin into an institution that is always vigilant in recognizing racism, always conscientious in promoting reconciliation, and always active in the work of restoring a healthy multicultural community” (FEN, 8).